 Having teamed up with Serbian lute master Edin Karamazov, he has brought to the public a new interpretation of early music bard(and Catholic recusant) John Dowland.
 His take is certainly different than classical artists' interpretations, and to this point having only heard classically-trained singers interpret Dowland I am unsure what to make of his pop artist voice in a Renaissance mode.
 Yet from listening to his Come Again, I have to say that his approach works in its own way.

-I applaud the man for making such an unusual creative effort, and I will make sure to get a copy of Songs from the Labyrinth.
+I applaud the man for making such an unusual creative effort, and I will make sure to get a copy of Songs from the Labyrinth

 While browsing videos to find any other Early Musicians, I found one performance of one of Michael Praetorius' less energetic pieces.
-Praetorius collected music in vogue during the Seventeenth Century, and his Terpsichore collection contains several lively dances from this time.
+Praetorius collected music in vogue during the Seventeenth Century, and his Terpsichore

 No comments: